 I usually call on several students each class period to "recite": either to summarize the next case or to answer questions that follow from the initial summary.
-Because I believe in the Socratic dialogue, I try to avoid giving you answers.
+Because I believe in the Socratic dialogue, I encourage you to come up with your own answers rather than spoon-feeding them to you.
 You should come to class already with lots of "answers": information you have gleaned from the cases and from your analysis of them.
-I will assume that when you come to class you have already absorbed a great deal of information about the cases and that you are attempting to piece that information together into a coherent whole, to formulate the "rules" by which tort law operates.
-I will spend most of the time in class giving you opportunities to demonstrate your mastery of the material you are studying, and helping you evaluate your performance.2 You will learn much more by doing than by listening.
+You will also have questions, I am sure, but one of the challenges of being a lawyer is to be clear about what you know and what you don't know.
+As Donald Rumsfeld put it, it's not the known unknowns that are dangerous - it's the unknown unknowns.
+So to the extent you have identified an unknown as a known unknown, you are ahead of the game.
+You will come to class having already absorbed a great deal of information about the cases and you will be in the process of piecing that information together into a coherent whole, to formulate the "rules" by which tort law operates.
+I will spend most of the time in class giving you opportunities to discover what you know about tort law - and at the same time what you don't know.
+In some cases there will be something you don't know because no one knows the answer to the question.
+At other times there will be gaps in your knowledge because you haven't yet studied a particular subject in depth.
+Learning to be cheerful about your ignorance of certain matters is a critical aspect of maturing as a lawyer.
+At the same time, you must learn to display mastery of the material you are studying, and I will help you to evaluate how far along that process you have traveled.
+You will learn much more by doing than by listening.
 Consequently you should be prepared each day to participate fully in the discussion of the cases and the issues raised by the cases.
 The more familiar you are with the material, the less nervous you will be about being called on.